helgoboss/helgobox/doc/user-guide.md

 Additionally, the header panel provides a context menu (accessible via right-click on Windows and Linux, control-click on macOS) with the following entries:

+- **Copy listed mappings**: Copies all mappings that are visible in the current mapping list to the clipboard (respecting group, search field and filters).
+You can insert them by opening the context menu in the row panel.
 - **Options**
     - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to figure out if your combination of settings makes sense.
 If not, it makes an adjustment.